sheila-anne/sheila-anne/src/pages/writing-desk/2021-02-11-7-self-love-habits-every-woman-needs.md

 What makes you special?
 What values do you hold that you’re proud of?

 ## 4. Adopt your own self care rituals

 If you haven’t had luck with the rituals that you see mentors, influencers, or C-suite professionals practicing, it’s time to turn inward!
 One of the best things you can do for yourself is listen in to your own internal cues — what does your body need in the morning?
 What do you need to wind down at night?
 Each individual has their own flow of energy, inspiration, and motivation.
 You are unique and your rituals can be too!
-Don’t be afraid to test out different rituals (say journalling, bubble baths, slow walking, meditating) and simply explore how they work for you and the life you're curating.
+Don’t be afraid to test out different rituals (say journalling, bubble baths, slow walking, slapping on a face mask between to-dos) and simply explore how they work for you and the life you're curating.

 What is one self-care ritual you could integrate today?
 What is one thing that’s not working for you that you could release?

 ## 5. Stop comparing yourself to others